 With an Emerson Foundation grant, Zhaosen Guo ’21 researched the first Chinese student who enrolled at Hamilton in collaboration with Associate Professor of Biology Wei-Jen Chang.

-Our professors work closely with students to help them find their voice, while fostering skills and relationships that last a lifetime.
-Our curriculum emphasizes critical reasoning, analysis and most importantly communication skills, so that upon graduation students pursue careers ranging from health care and law to business and government service.
+Our professors work closely with students to help them find their focus and passion while developing skills and relationships that last a lifetime.
+Our open curriculum emphasizes critical reasoning, analysis and, most importantly, communication skills, so that upon graduation Hamilton students are prepared for careers ranging from health care and law to business and government service.
 We are proud of the contributions that our international students add to Hamilton’s vibrant community.

-Hamilton prides itself on our supportive and opportunity-rich community.
-From chatting with professors over coffee to participating in the microfinance club, Hamilton students are actively engaged in and out of the classroom.
-Take a moment to explore the plethora of opportunities and support services offered in the list below.
+Hamilton prides itself on our safe, supportive, and opportunity-rich community.
+From chatting with professors over coffee, participating in the microfinance club and/or student run trips, to exploring local nature and urban landscapes, Hamilton students are actively engaged in and out of the classroom.

 There is no separate application for international students.
 International students follow essentially the same procedures as all students applying to Hamilton.
 We use the Common Application or Coalition Application.
 Please note that all official documents must be translated, preferably by an official agency, if the originals are not in English.